thigton/Prem_predictor/README.md

 ## Structure
 Functions are sitting in PL_machine_learning.py which are then called from Execute.py
 ## Current state of affairs:
-A bit of a mess...
 I have only done preprocessing so far, getting league posotions, running goal differences, goals per game etc.  Currently halfway through adding a feature so you can get all these features for both home and away, just home or just away.
-### But...
-My computer at uni doesn't want to load the CSV files so can't work on it.
-So thought I would focus on starting the horses code instead...But this code is hear if you want to have a play.
-I started it when I was just learning the basics of Python, so it is unlikely the best approach / most efficient way to do what Im trying to do.
-If there are easier ways please improve!

 ## Future plans
  ### Get more data, no reason to limit it just to the Premier League - We use the league as a qualative feature in the analysis.